-This classic old-fashioned toffee recipe is a holiday and family favorite.
+This Old-fashioned Classic Toffee Recipe is a holiday and family favorite.
 It is easy to make and results in the best sweet caramel flavor that toffee is.
-Covered in semi-sweet chocolate and slivered almonds throughout make for the most amazing homemade toffee recipe.
-Anyone that loves Health bars or Almond Roca will love this homemade toffee recipe.
+Anyone that loves Health bars or Almond Roca will love this homemade almond toffee recipe.

 Ingredients for Old-Fashioned Classic Toffee